-Although Environmental, Social and Governance (ESG) investing has become increasingly popular over the last decade, with exponential growth in flows into ESG mutual funds and ETFs as well as in the number of signatories to the Principles for Responsible Investment (PRI), questions still exist around many aspects of the investment approach.
-The first, and most important, issue is the lack of agreement on what ESG investing means and what an ESG investing approach entails.
-Moreover, people use the concept in many different ways.
-For some, ESG investing refers to socially responsible or ethical investing and it serves as a way to investing according to their values.
-For others, ESG investing refers to an investment approach of examining the risk exposures and return opportunities that develop from corporations' environmental, social and governance activities.
-Finally, for still others, ESG investing is viewed as a combination of the two.
-These are not interchangeable motivations and they do not result in the same portfolios.
+Although environmental, social, and governance (ESG) investing has become increasingly popular over the last decade, with exponential growth in flows into ESG mutual funds and exchange-traded funds (ETF) as well as in the number of signatories to the Principles for Responsible Investment (PRI), questions still exist around many aspects of the investment approach.
+The first, and most important, issue is the lack of agreement on what ESG investing means and what an ESG investing approach entails, which means people use the concept in many different ways.
+For some, ESG investing refers to socially responsible or ethical investing and is a way they can invest according to their values.
+For others, ESG investing means examining the risk exposures and return opportunities that develop from corporations' environmental, social, and governance activities.
+Still others view ESG investing as a combination of the two.
+These are not interchangeable motivations, and they do not result in the same portfolios.

-The different investment approaches to ESG investing develop from these variations in investor motivations.
-The approaches can be divided into two main categories: Investing based on ESG values versus investing based on ESG value.
-The first category reflects the origins of ESG investing - socially responsible investing and corporate social responsibility - which date back many years (Renneboog, Ter Horst, and Zhang, 2008, Starks, 2021).
-Under this category, the ESG investment approach focuses on preferences, usually non-pecuniary preferences, e.g., world peace, human rights, religious values, climate change, etc. The most common strategy for those who employ the ESG values approach is through exclusion, i.e., negative screening, divestment.
-In particular, this approach commonly entails excluding those companies whose products or behavior would be counter to the values of the portfolio manager or client.
-This type of preference can reflect a desire to avoid complicity in supplying capital to a corporation with problematic products or behavior or alternatively, a desire to supply capital to certain types of businesses, such as renewable energy.
-The ESG values category also includes an approach in which the portfolio manager or client wants to make an impact through supplying capital, e.g., impact investing or community investing.
-In addition, the ESG values category often encompasses an approach to achieve impact goals through engagement of firm management to change their products or behavior.
+The different approaches to ESG investing develop from these variations in investor motivations and can be divided into two main categories: investing based on ESG values and investing based on ESG value.
+The first category reflects the origins of ESG investing-socially or sustainably responsible investing (SRI) and corporate social responsibility (CSR)-which date back many years (Renneboog, Ter Horst, and Zhang 2008; Starks 2021).
+The ESG values approach focuses on preferences, usually nonpecuniary preferences like world peace, human rights, religious values, and climate change.
+The most common strategy for those who employ this approach is exclusion-that is, these investors employ negative screening and divestment.
+Portfolio managers or clients taking this approach commonly exclude those companies whose products or behavior would be counter to their values.
+They may want to avoid complicity in supplying capital to a corporation with what they view are problematic products or behavior-or, alternatively, to supply capital to certain types of businesses, such as renewable energy.

+The ESG values category also includes an approach in which the portfolio manager or client tries to make an impact by supplying capital.
+This is known as impact, or community, investing, which some people use to achieve impact goals.
+This category can also include engagement of firm management to change their products or behavior.

-The other major category for ESG investment, ESG value, refers to an approach in which analysis of ESG issues leads to return opportunities or better risk management.
-The most common investment approach for this category is to employ an ESG integration approach in which a firm's ESG qualities are employed in order to better understand the ESG risk exposures and return opportunities.
-Similarly, the portfolio manager may believe that using an ESG lens provides a better way to find unique return opportunities, mitigate risks or engage in a smart beta strategy.
-In addition, the portfolio manager may also employ two common related approaches: positive screening for high ESG-quality securities or tilting the portfolio to weight it toward higher ESG quality assets.
-Some portfolio managers employ an ESG momentum portfolio to capture their expected gains from assets with increasing ESG quality.
-Others take an ESG thematic approach, for example, by investing in firms with solutions to environmental problems such as firms that provide energy solutions (e.g., renewable energy firms), or alternatively, health solutions, biodiversity solutions, water solutions or equivalently in firms with solutions to social issues such as firms with better diversity and inclusion cultures or better human capital management.
-Finally, some investors utilize an ESG investment approach of engaging with firm management in order to increase the firm's ESG quality.
+The other major category for ESG investment, ESG value, describes an approach in which analysis of ESG issues leads to return opportunities or better risk management.
+The most common investment approach for this category is to employ an integration approach in which a firm's ESG qualities are considered to better understand the ESG risk exposures and return opportunities.
+Similarly, the portfolio manager may believe that using an ESG lens provides a better way to find unique return opportunities, mitigate risks, or engage in a smart beta strategy.
+The portfolio manager may also employ two common related approaches:

+positive screening for high-ESG-quality securities or tilting the portfolio to weight it toward higher ESG quality assets.

+Alternative ESG value approaches include constructing an ESG momentum portfolio to capture expected gains from assets with increasing ESG quality or constructing an ESG thematic portfolio.
+The portfolio manager might accomplish this by, for example, investing in firms that provide energy solutions (for example, renewable energy firms) or, alternatively, health, biodiversity, or water solutions.
+Or the portfolio manager may invest in firms with solutions to social issues such as firms with better diversity and inclusion cultures or better human capital management.
+Finally, some investors use an ESG value investment approach of engaging with firm management to increase the firm's ESG quality.